Song poetry: The poetic tradition

-The poets of the Song dynasty drew on a long tradition of poetry in China, particularly upon forms prevalent in the Tang dynasty, together with influences from Central Asia.The ci form is especially associated with the Sung dynasty period shows signs of development toward the end of the Tang dynasty and the period of disunity immediately before the Song dynasty, especially as exemplified in the works of Li Yu of the Southern Tang dynasty.
-One of the new developments was a large increase in the popularity of the Ci form of poetry, a form based on the traditional forms and rhythms, ultimately drawn from popular songs, but with new words.
-Many of these tunes were imported from Central Asia and were popularized outside of mainstream scholarly culture, and some of them were indigenous Chinese folk developments, developed in the streets and the pleasure houses.
+The poets of the Song dynasty drew on a long tradition of poetry in China, particularly upon forms prevalent in the Tang dynasty.
+The ci form is especially associated with the Song dynasty period shows signs of development toward the end of the Tang dynasty and the period of disunity immediately before the Song dynasty, especially as exemplified in the works of Li Yu of the Southern Tang dynasty.
+One of the new developments was a large increase in the popularity of the ci form of poetry, a form based on the traditional forms and rhythms, ultimately drawn from popular songs, but with new words.
+The ci form also saw some influences from Central Asia, and were popularized outside of mainstream scholarly culture, and some of them were indigenous Chinese folk developments, developed in the streets and the pleasure houses.
 The ci form centered around providing new lyrics to existing tunes.
 Another development was an increasing fusion of painting and poetry, such as in the various Eight Views of the Xiao Xiang series of matched paintings and poems.
 Many of the Song dynasty poets were greatly affected by the politics of the time.